 Seinfeld does a funny skit about “day guy” and “night guy.”
 Night guy, he says, sabotages day guy.
 Night guy is not at all concerned with day guy’s wake up time: day guy has to get up in 5 hours; oh well.

 I think this skit is hilarious because I have a day guy/night guy personality.
-My “day guy” wants to get everything right, accomplish all the tasks on my “to do” list, eat healthy, exercise, and get to bed early, but by the time evening rolls around day guy is a goner and night guy is ready to parteeee (I’m thinking of the line from Bridesmaids–from my favorite scene on the airplane), and by party I mostly mean staying up late to read.
-Okay, okay, and eating way more than my body needs (this is where my dessert addiction comes in) and, yes, sometimes drinking vino.
+My “day guy” wants to get everything right, accomplish all the tasks on my “to do” list, eat healthy, exercise, and get to bed early, but by the time evening rolls around day guy is a goner and night guy is ready to parteeee (I’m thinking of the line from Bridesmaids–from the scene on the airplane), and by party I mostly mean staying up late to read, peruse the internet, or watch TV.
+Okay, okay, and eating way more than my body needs (this is where my dessert addiction comes in) and sometimes drinking vino.
 Before I know it, it’s way past day guy’s bedtime and I know day guy will be miserable in the morning (day guy is sensitive and needs beauty sleep), but it’s too late.
 The damage is done.
 Night guy has struck again.

 How to integrate the day and night guys?
 Where do these disparate souls meet?